mhausenblas/hadoop-data-ingestion/README.md

 ----

+### WebHDFS REST API
-If you prefer a RESTful interaction, there is the [WebHDFS REST API][HW] available.
+If you prefer a RESTful interaction, there is the WebHDFS REST API available.
 This API, available since Hadoop 0.20.205, must be enabled in other to use it.

 First, if WebHDFS is not yet enabled, edit `hdfs_site.xml` to change this: